koraytugay/koraytugay.github.io/content/docker/docker-compose.md

 {:toc}

 ## Overview
 Docker Compose is a tool for defining and running multiple containers.
-Docker Compose uses `yml` (`docker-compose.yml` being the standard) files to configure services.
-Using Docker Compose services can be started, stopped or scaled with single commands.

-When you need to model a whole environment of services, you should use a stack.
-A stack describes collections of services, volumes, networks, and other configurations.
-Stacks are created from a declarative description of an entire environment.
-These environments are described using the Docker Compose file format.
+See [Overview of Docker Compose](https://docs.docker.com/compose/) for more details.

 ## Hello World Example
 The following `docker-compose.yml` file can be used by Docker Compose to start multiple nginx servers: